sraocodes/SRAO_CV/content/photodiary.md

 ---
-title: "Some of my Best Photography"
+title: "Some of nice Photographies"
 date: "2023-09-22"
 layout: "photodiary"
 photos: